fnava/getdata-project/CodeBook.md

 * tGravityAcc-std()-Y
 * tGravityAcc-std()-Z

-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ):
+**Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ)**

 body part time derivate of linear acceleration from accelerometer for each axis, time domain mean: